TaitoUnited/minimal-template/README.md

 # minimal-template

 Minimal project template for Taito CLI.
-It includes support for version control, links, and npm.
+It includes support for version control, code quality checking, links, and npm.
 It also provides CI/CD templates for multiple providers, and some documentation templates.

 You can create a new project from this template by running `taito project create: minimal-template`.
+Later you can upgrade your project to the latest version of the template by running `taito project upgrade`.
+You can also migrate an existing project that does not currently use Taito CLI by running `taito project migrate: minimal-template` in your project root folder.

 [//]: # (TEMPLATE NOTE END)
 # Project title